charlesfreeborn/charlesfreeborn.github.io/content/blog/what-is-css/index.md

 ---
 title: What is CSS?
 A simplified introduction to CSS
 date: 2020-06-18
-description: "Hello World"
+description: "CSS - Cascading Style Sheets"
 ---

-## What is CSS - Cascading Style Sheets?
+# What is CSS - Cascading Style Sheets?

 In the absence of styling, browsers interpret HTML in its default state - color of texts will be black, background will be white, headings will be bigger, as expected over regular texts.